 It also boasts a healthy 40 hours of battery life and is customizable, with buttons on the side panels that can be removed and traded out for smooth inserts, if that's your preference.
 You could also pair the G Pro with Logitech's Powerplay charging mat and never worry about running out of juice again.
 The only real downside is the price tag: at around $120, the G Pro isn't cheap, but it's able to fully justify that cost with quality.

 Testing gaming mice

 What do all those terms mean?
-If you’re deeply interested in the intricacies of gaming mice, you can read this amazingly thorough guide on Overclock.net.
-But here are some basic definitions that will help you understand why each of these terms are important issues.
+Here are some basic definitions that will help you understand why each of these terms are important issues.